-Engineers in the Netherlands are using a 3D printer that prints concrete to build the world’s first printed bicycle bridge.
-The university has been constructing the bridge for the past week with the aid of robotics and a build platform.
+Engineers in Eindhoven the Netherlands are using a 3D printer that prints concrete to build the world’s first 3D printed concrete bicycle bridge.
 The bridge will be 8 meters long using over 800 layers of concrete and mortar.

 The Growing 3D Printing Market in Construction